KevDoy/opendoticon/README.md

    ```
 4. Navigate to `http://localhost:8000` in your browser

-The site is static and can be deployed on GitHub Pages or any web server.
+The site is static and can be deployed on GitHub Pages or virtually any web server.

 ## Known Issues
 - Blend modes not currently working